HARASSMENT, INTIMIDATION, & BULLYING (H.I.B.)

 The Black Horse Pike Regional School District is committed to providing a safe and secure learning environment for all students, free from the threat of H.I.B.
 Consistent with the provisions identified within the “Anti-Bullying Bill of Rights” the Black Horse Pike Regional School District has identified staff/personnel to investigate suspected cases of H.I.B., as well as to develop potential activities/programs aimed at H.I.B. prevention.

-The links below are intended to serve as resources for students, parents, staff/faculty, and members of the school community.
+The links to the left are intended to serve as resources for students, parents, staff/faculty, and members of the school community.
 If you or your child has experienced, witnessed, or suspects a potential case of H.I.B., you are encouraged to report this immediately to your child’s building principal.